TheOdinProject/curriculum/archive/DOM-manipulation.md

 #### Attaching listeners to groups of nodes

 This might seem like a lot of code if you're attaching lots of similar event listeners to many elements.
 There's a few ways to go about doing that more efficiently.
 We learned above that we can get a nodelist of all of the items matching a specific selector with `querySelectorAll('selector')`.
-In order to add a listener to each of them we simply need to iterate through the whole list like so:
+In order to add a listener to each of them we need to iterate through the whole list like so:

 ~~~HTML
 <div id="container">